-- To conserve power, or to suspend operation without exiting programs or saving files, see "Power-saving modes" on page 28. - To achieve the best balance between performance and power saving, create and apply an appropriate power plan.
-See "Managing the battery power" on page 28. - If your computer will be turned off for an extended period of time, you can prevent battery power from draining by removing the battery.
+- To conserve power, or to suspend operation without exiting programs or saving files, see "Power-saving modes" on page 23. - To achieve the best balance between performance and power saving, create and apply an appropriate power plan.
+See "Managing the battery power" on page 23.